Dzananov/saddleclub/README.md

 ## Future Features

-* Add a rate app.
-As a User I want to be able to rate a post from 1-5. as a post owner I want to be able to se when and who rates my post.
+* Add a like function
-* Add a function and connection to api for likes(in the navbar aswell as on the post)
+* Add a edit comment function
 * add function to "followers" on the profiles pages aswell as the sidebar with the "Populare Profiles"
-* Going to add a searchbar to search posts by categories.
-The searc results will then be shown on the "Feeds"
 * As a user I want to be able to edit and delete my profile